-Exercise, weight loss, and estrogen plus a progestin or progesterone or a progestin alone may help reduce symptoms (including excess body hair) and restore hormone levels to normal.
+Exercise, weight loss and/or medications with estrogen plus a progestin may help reduce symptoms (including excess body hair) and restore hormone levels to normal.

-If women wish to become pregnant, losing weight and taking clomiphene, sometimes with metformin, may stimulate release of an egg.
+If women wish to become pregnant, losing weight and taking clomiphene and/or metformin, may result in release of an egg (ovulation).

 This syndrome gets its name from the many fluid-filled sacs (cysts) that often develop in the ovaries, causing them to enlarge.

 What causes polycystic ovary syndrome is not clear.
-Some evidence suggests that the enzyme controlling the production of male hormones malfunctions.
-As a result, the production of male hormones (androgens) increases.
+Some evidence suggests that it is caused by malfunction of the enzyme controlling the production of male hormones.
+This malfunction causes the production of male hormones (androgens) to increase.

 Symptoms of polycystic ovary syndrome typically develop during puberty and worsen with time.
 Symptoms vary from woman to woman.

-Typically, menstrual periods do not start at puberty, and the ovaries do not release an egg (that is, women do not ovulate) or release an egg irregularly.
-Women have irregular vaginal bleeding or no menstrual periods.
+Sometimes in girls with polycystic ovary syndrome, menstrual periods do not start at puberty, and the ovaries do not release an egg (that is, women do not ovulate) or release an egg irregularly.
+Women or girls who have already started menstruation may have irregular vaginal bleeding or menstrual periods may stop.

-Women also develop symptoms related to the high levels of male hormones—called masculinization or virilization.
-Symptoms include acne, a deepened voice, a decrease in breast size, and an increase in muscle size and in body hair (hirsutism).
-Hair grows as it does in men (for example, on the chest and face) and may thin at the temples.
+Women may also develop symptoms related to the high levels of male hormones—called masculinization or virilization.
+Common symptoms include acne and an increase in body hair (hirsutism).
+Rarely, changes include a deepened voice, a decrease in breast size, an increase in muscle size, hair growth in a male pattern (for example, on the chest and face), and thinning of hair or baldness.

-Most women with polycystic ovary syndrome are slightly obese, but some are thin.
+Many women with polycystic ovary syndrome have excess body weight, but some are thin.
 Producing too much insulin contributes to weight gain and makes losing weight difficult.
-Excess insulin may also cause skin in the armpits, on the nape of the neck, and in skinfolds to become dark and thick (a disorder called acanthosis nigricans).
+Excess insulin due to insulin resistance may also cause skin in the armpits, on the nape of the neck, and in skinfolds to become dark and thick (a disorder called acanthosis nigricans).

 Often, the diagnosis of polycystic ovary syndrome is based on symptoms.